-Imagine this scenario: You’re late for work, but you need to stop by the shop to pick up something—let’s say a snack for later that morning.
+Imagine this scenario: You’re late for work, but you need to stop by the store to pick up something—let’s say a snack for later that morning.

 We’re talking about China today and, specifically, we’re talking about connectivity and semiconductors.
 China currently has the largest digital user base in the world and you predict, Paul, that it will have world-leading telecommunications networks as well.
 Give us a sense of the scope of China in this space …

-Paul Lee: I think everyone knows that China is a very large market with a very large population, but I think sometimes what people aren't aware of is just how extensive its connectivity is, particularly for things like fibre.
-For fibre-to-the-premise connexions, China has, as of now, over 330 million connexions.
-So that's about two-thirds of all the fibre connexions in the world.
-And looking at mobile, there are about 1.2 billion 4G connexions in China.
-Just as a general comment, when you've got advanced connectivity, it's often a good foundation for disruption and for the creation of a lot of new applications.
+Paul Lee: I think everyone knows that China is a very large market with a very large population, but I think sometimes what people aren’t aware of is just how extensive its connectivity is, particularly for things like fiber.
+For fiber-to-the-premise connections, China has, as of now, over 330 million connections.
+So that’s about two-thirds of all the fiber connections in the world.
+And looking at mobile, there are about 1.2 billion 4G connections in China.
+Just as a general comment, when you’ve got advanced connectivity, it’s often a good foundation for disruption and for the creation of a lot of new applications.

 Tanya Ott: Was it just a matter of will, or are there regulatory or other conditions that made China able to more quickly deploy these kinds of technologies?